mnapoli/BlackBox/README.md

 - stored in JSON
 - stored in YAML
-- serialized using PHP's `serialize()` function
 - encrypted with AES

-An integration with the [JMS Serializer](http://jmsyst.com/libs/serializer) library also allows to serialize PHP objects to JSON, XML or YAML.

 Additionally a storage can be cached with another (e.g. cache a DB storage with a Redis or array storage).